sker65/huawei-r4850g2-esphome/README.md

 # huawei-r4850g2-esphome
 ESPHome project for huawei r4850g2 rectifier with can bus control.

+It uses a cheap D1 mini module (ESP8266) and a can bus module MCP2515.
+Alternatively you can also use a ESP32 and a can bus transceiver.
+There are lots of boards and modules available just search for "esp32 canbus".

 This project is inspired by
   - https://github.com/craigpeacock/Huawei_R4850G2_CAN/
   - https://github.com/KlausLi/Esp-HuaweiR4850-Controller